AleksandrRogov/DynamicsWebApi/README.md

 * Operations that use pagination to recursively retrieve all records cannot be used in a 'batch mode'.
 These include: `retrieveAll`, `retrieveAllRequest`, `countAll`, `fetchAll`, `executeFetchXmlAll`.
 You will get an error saying that the operation is incompatible with a 'batch mode'.
-* **Does not apply to `v.1.6.5+`**: The following limitation is for external applications (working outside D365 CE forms). `useEntityNames` may not work in a 'batch mode' if it is set to `true`.
-To make sure that it works, please execute any operation before calling `dynamicsWebApi.startBatch()` so that it caches all entity names, for example: `dynamicsWebApi.count('account')`.

 There are also out of the box Web API limitations for batch operations: